Understanding Nightshade Vegetables and Garlic: A Comprehensive Guide

 Garlic: A Member of the Allium Family

-Garlic, unlike nightshades, contains sulfur compounds that give it a distinctive flavor and aroma.
+Garlic, unlike nightshades, contains sulfur compounds that give it a distinctive flavor and aroma, contrasting with nightshade fruits like tomato and eggplant.
 It’s renowned for its health benefits, including anti-inflammatory and antioxidant properties.

 Benefit | Description |